 You can create a new ribbon tab and customize it with functions of your choice.
 In this exercise, you create a new tab, add several functions, and change the tab's position on the ribbon.

 1. Right-click the ribbon, and select Customize the Ribbon.

-2. If necessary, highlight View in the Customize the Ribbon list.
+2. Highlight View in the Customize the Ribbon list.